 NHL 100: From Wayne Gretzky to Patrick Roy, CP looks at memorable trades

+Wayne Gretzky and Edmonton Oilers' owner Peter Pocklington attend a news conference in Edmonton after Gretzky was traded to the Los Angeles Kings, Aug.
+9, 1988.
 While the NHL's introduction of a salary cap has made it more difficult for teams to make trades, there's still a long history of wheeling and dealing.
-Ahead of the Wednesday trade deadline, the latest edition of NHL 100, a weekly series from The Canadian Press, takes a look at some of the league's most memorable - and infamous - swaps.

 Add your comments below